Learning heterogenous reaction rates from stochastic simulations

-In what follows, we demonstrate the above-introduced method for statistical inference of reaction rates on an example of photo-polymerising hexanediol diacrylate (HDDA) network\cite{decker1996}.
-The detailed chemistry of this system, as well as the description of the MD methodology, are given in our previous work\cite{torres2018}, and we will show now how to replace these computationally expensive MD simulations with a simple system of ODEs that are valid on arbitrary large time scales.
-Here, we refer to the following MD system as the \emph{microsystem}: 2000 HDDA molecules confined in a $7.52 10^{-25}\si{m^3}$ simulation box with periodic boundary conditions and integrated in time up to $10^{-8}\si{s}$ in the NPT ensemble.
-Only at time $t=0$ the system is initiated with 5\% radicals (\emph{i.e.} dark polymerisation\cite{decker1996}).
-Moreover, the activation energy of the reaction has been reduced to speed up the simulations.
-The true kinetic parameters can be recovered by appropriate unbiasing (see Ref. \cite{torres2018} for the discussion).
-Despite being so small this system has the maximal size given the constrains of realistic computational resources: the integration of one trajectory requires approximately one week of computation time on a 32 core supercomputer.
+In this section, we illustrate application of the estimators on a real world example.
+We infer the reaction rates of polymer network formation as captured by the MD simulations illustrated in Figure~\ref{fig:boxes} and show how to replace these computationally expensive MD simulations with a simple system of ODEs that are valid on arbitrary large time scales.

+\paragraph*{System setup.} Our \emph{microsystem} \cite{torres2018} is as follows: 2000 diacrylate molecules confined in a $7.52 \times10^{-25}\si{m^3}$ simulation box with periodic boundary conditions and integrated in time up to $10^{-8}\si{s}$ in the NPT ensemble.
+Initially, 5\% of all monomers are set to be active (bearing radicals), and the activation energy of the reaction has been reduced to speed up the simulations.
+The true kinetic parameters can be recovered by appropriate un-biasing procedure (see Ref. \cite{torres2018} for the discussion).
 This microsystem is confronted with the \emph{macrosystem} that reflects the desired real world target: $4.7\si{mol}$ of monomer units (which is of the order $10^{24}$ particles), polymerised under continuous initialisation that maintains a steady concentration of radicals at $10^{-4}\frac{\si{mol}}{\si{L}}$ (\emph{e.g.} photo polymerisation).
 We investigate the rates of the two most important species: vinyl groups (V) and a radicals (R) that react via two reaction channels, respectively propagation and termination: